The ammunition books include topics such as hand-loading, ammo for hunters, big bore cartridges and ballistics.

 Cartridges Of The World by Frank C Barnes (2006).
 Since the mid-1990s, commercial cartridge manufacturers have been introducing new and improved ammunition to keep up with the demand for new chamberings and the shift to nostalgic arms.
 Now the world's best-known resource on cartridges of all nations, past and present, is thoroughly updated and covers these new cartridges.
 More than 1,500 rifle, pistol and shotgun cartridges are listed in various categories with illustrations, historical notes and loading data.
 Cartridge and firearm experts offer exciting articles on shooting, bullets, cartridge identification, military ammunition and reloading.
 Provides essential information for every arms and cartridge collector, shooter and reloader.
 Kindle Version

-Rifle Bullets For The Hunter - A Definitive Study by John Barness (2006) is the first comprehensive in depth look at bullets for the rifle hunter.
+Rifle Bullets For The Hunter - A Definitive Study edited by Dave Campbell (2006) is the first comprehensive in depth look at bullets for the rifle hunter.
 A collection of the top gun and outdoor writers have been assembled to bring you bullet knowledge from their particular fields of experise.
 The authors are John Barsness, Craig Boddington, John Haviland, Richard Mann, Ron Spomer, and Bryce Towsley.
 Every nuance of hunting with rifle bullets is discussed in depth.
 Inside you will find detailed instructions on testing bullets in various media, guidelines for evaluating the results and suggestions on how to select the bullet to best suit your hunting needs.

 The Handloaders Manual Of Cartridge Conversions by John J Donnelly (2011) offers the handloader all the physical data, how-to designs, tools and drawings needed to convert modern, easily obtainable materials into more than 1,000 different rifle and pistol cartridge cases, ranging from the obsolete patterns to modern, cutting-edge 'wildcats'.
 This classic guide has been revised with a new, easy-to-reference format, complete with a full index of hundreds of cartridges.
 This truly is the handloader's one-stop guide for creating personalized cartridges.